On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension

 \begin{corollary} Let $p$ be a prime and $G$ be a compact $p$-adic analytic group of dimension $\mr{dim}(G)\les 2$.
 Then $G$ is self-similar. \end{corollary}

-\begin{proof} Any compact $p$-adic analytic group $G$ admits a finite-index subgroup $H$ that is a torsion-free $p$-adic analytic pro-$p$ group (cf. \cite[Theorem 8.32]{DixAnaProP}).
-Observe that $\mr{dim}(H)=\mr{dim}(G)$.
-If $\mr{dim}(G)=1,2$ then $H$ is self-similar (Proposition \ref{pdim2}).
-If $\mr{dim}(G)=0$ then $H$ is the trivial group, which is self-similar (of index $1$).
-In both cases, the corollary follows from Corollary \ref{cHssthenGss}. \end{proof}

 Since $p$-adic analytic pro-$p$ groups are topologically finitely generated, by a result of Serre their topology is determined by the group structure (see \cite[Corollary 1.21]{DixAnaProP}; see also \cite{NSfgprof1}).
-On the other side, if one wants to deal with general pro-$p$ groups, it seems more appropriate to modify Definition \ref{dselfsimgp} as to include the topology.
-More generally, we define a \textit{profinite group} $G$ to be \textit{self-similar of index} $d$ if $G$ admits a faithful self-similar action on $T_d$ that is transitive on the first level and in such a way that the associated group morphism $\Psi: G\rar \mr{Aut}(T_d)$ is continuous.
-The next proposition is a topological analogue of Proposition \ref{pssiffve}.
-Since it is not logically needed for the results of the paper, the proof is only sketched.
+However, this is not true in general for profinite groups that are not finitely generated.
+Modifying the definition to cover this case, we say that a \textit{profinite group} $G$ is \textit{self-similar of index} $d$ if $G$ admits a faithful self-similar action on $T_d$ that is transitive on the first level and moreover the associated group homomorphism $\Psi: G\rar \mr{Aut}(T_d)$ is continuous.
+The next proposition is a topological analogue of Proposition \ref{pssiffve}; we leave its proof to the reader.

 \begin{proposition} Let $G$ be a profinite group and $d\ges 1$ be an integer.
 Then $G$ is self-similar of index $d$ (as a profinite group) if and only if there exists a continuous simple virtual endomorphism $\varphi: D\rar G$ of index $d$ with $D$ open in $G$. \end{proposition}